 BIO 137 – Human Anatomy and Physiology I

-Successful completion of the biological sciences (BIO 137, 139, and 225) must have been within 5 years prior to the first day of nursing courses.
+Successful completion of the biological sciences (BIO 137, 139, and 225) must have been within five (5) years prior to the first day of nursing courses.
 (Note: Only BIO 137 is required as a pre-requisite.)

 CPR 100 – CPR for Healthcare Professionals*

-If adult, child, and infant CPR training was taken outside of Gateway, one of the following is acceptable as a healthcare provider: American Red Cross, National Safety Council, American Heart Association, and American Safety and Health Institute.
+If adult, child, and infant CPR training was taken outside of GCTC, one of the following is acceptable as a healthcare provider: American Red Cross, National Safety Council, American Heart Association, and American Safety and Health Institute.
 The training must be done in-person; online certification is not acceptable.

 NAA 100 – Nursing Assistant Skills I* (Must be active on the KY Nurse Aide Registry at the time of application to the program.)